-- If you’re investing your way to a green card you must file Form I-526 Immigrant Petition by Alien Entrepreneur.
+- If you’re investing your way to a Green Card, you must file Form I-526 Immigrant Petition by an Alien Entrepreneur.

-- If you’re in the special immigrant category that includes a widow(er) you would complete Form I-360 Petition for Amerasian, widow(er), or special immigrant.
+- If you’re in the particular immigrant category that includes a widow(er), you will complete Form I-360 Petition for Amerasian, Widow(er), or special immigrant.

 Checking Visa Availability

-Once the correct petition has been filed you can move along in the process.
-One of the next steps is to ensure there are visas available for you.
-A visa allows you to legally enter the United States and is necessary if you are applying for a green card.
+Once the correct petition has been filed, you can move along in the process.
+One of the following steps is to ensure there are visas available for you.
+A visa allows you to legally enter the United States and is a prerequisite for applying for a Green Card.

 - Immediate relatives of U.S. citizens do not have to wait long for a visa because there is an unlimited number of visas for this category.

-- Immigrants who are on this wait list can check your place in line using the “Visa Bulletin” that you’ll receive.
+- Immigrants on this waitlist can check their place in line using the “Visa Bulletin” issued by the State Department each month.

 Filing Form I-485 Application to Adjust Status